Shubh-81/HSS-Programming-Language/README.md

 ### Unary and Binary Operators

-In (a = a +b) we first calculate right side of equivalent '=' and then assign the resultant value to the left side. a++ is equivalent to a = a+1 , but if we pass 'a++' as an argument then a will be passed not a+1 a+=b is equivalent to a = a+b
+In (a = a + b) we first calculate right side of equivalent '=' and then assign the resultant value to the left side. a++ is equivalent to a = a+1 , but if we pass 'a++' as an argument then a will be passed not a+1 a+=b is equivalent to a = a+b